MicrosoftDocs/architecture-center/docs/industries/finance/data-management-banking-overview-content.md

 being used by current applications.
 There are several options for moving this data to Azure.
 In many cases existing applications can connect to data in Azure as though it were on-premises, with minimal changes to those existing applications.
-This is especially true when using Microsoft [Azure SQL Database](/azure/sql-database/?WT.mc_id=bankdm-docs-dastarr), but through the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/databases?WT.mc_id=bankdm-docs-dastarr)
+This process is especially true when using Microsoft [Azure SQL Database](/azure/sql-database/?WT.mc_id=bankdm-docs-dastarr), but through the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/databases?WT.mc_id=bankdm-docs-dastarr)